williamstern/interop/docs/spec.rst

   that future requests will be authenticated.
 Teams cannot make other requests without logging in successfully.

-* :http:get:`/api/server_info`: Used to download server
+* :http:get:`/api/missions`: Used to get details for available missions.

-  information from the competition server for purpose of displaying it.
+* :http:get:`/api/missions/(int:id)`: Used to get details for a mission.

 * :http:get:`/api/obstacles`: Used to download
   obstacle information from the competition server for purpose of